Three-loop contributions to $b\to s\gamma$ associated with the current-current operators

 \section{Differential equations}

 In this section, we explain the details of the calculations of the form factor $B$ using the method of differential equations.
-The general outline of this method is as follows: express each diagram (or sets of diagrams) as a linear combination of scalar integrals, which in turn are reduced to a smaller number of master integrals by applying Integration-By-Parts (IBP) identities to the scalar integrals (see \cite{Klappert:2020nbg, Maierhofer:2017gsa, Lewis, Klappert:2020aqs, Klappert:2019emp, Usovitsch, Laporta:2000dsw, Lee:2012cn, Lee:2013mka}).
-We use the program \texttt{Kira} \cite{Maierhofer:2017gsa} to bring the scalar integrals to a set of master integrals.
-In general, there are many different sets (we can call each set a basis) of master integrals we can reduce to.
-In \cite{Usovitsch}, an algorithm is suggested which chooses a ``good'' basis in the sense that the $\epsilon$ dependence factors out in the denominators of the relations in which the scalar integrals are expressed in terms of master integrals; this simplifies further steps in the calculation, in particular solving the differential equations.
+The general outline of this method is as follows: express each diagram (or sets of diagrams) as a linear combination of scalar integrals, which in turn are reduced to a smaller number of master integrals (MIs) by applying Integration-By-Parts (IBP) identities to the scalar integrals (see \cite{Klappert:2020nbg, Maierhofer:2017gsa, Lewis, Klappert:2020aqs, Klappert:2019emp, Usovitsch, Laporta:2000dsw, Lee:2012cn, Lee:2013mka}).
+We use the program \texttt{Kira} \cite{Maierhofer:2017gsa} to bring the scalar integrals to a set of MIs.
+In general, there are many different sets (we can call each set a basis) of MIs we can reduce to.
+In \cite{Usovitsch}, an algorithm is suggested which chooses a ``good'' basis in the sense that the $\epsilon$ dependence factors out in the denominators of the relations in which the scalar integrals are expressed in terms of MIs; this simplifies further steps in the calculation, in particular solving the differential equations.
 We therefore use this ``good'' basis throughout our calculations.

-Using the IBP identities generated by \texttt{Kira}, one can construct a system of differential equations for the master integrals with respect to $z$.
+Using the IBP identities generated by \texttt{Kira}, one can construct a system of differential equations for the MIs with respect to $z$.
 These equations are of the form

 where $a^{k\ell}$ are the entries of a $N\times N$ matrix depending on $\epsilon$ and $z$.
 The derivatives of the MIs $J_k$ are obtained by differentiating the integrands, which produce new scalar integrals.
 These scalar integrals are then subjected to IBP reduction again to express the derivatives $\partial_z J_k$ in terms of the MIs $J_\ell$ (for more detail, see \cite{Greub:2023msv}).